 To advance to the next floor, you must first find the floor exit and defeat an Empowered Guardian.

 Empowered Guardians are affected with The Jailer's Influence, a buff that makes them more powerful.

-Every third floor is a break room and every sixth floor will be a boss room.
+Every third floor is a break room and every fifth floor will be a boss room.

 Every third room in the Tower will be a break room, which allows you to exchange the Phantasma you collected during the run for various items.
-This floor is short and usually contains Tormented Souls and Anima Cells.

 You can change your specialization, gear, or Soulbinds near the friendly brokers.

 The fifth and final Torghast floor (excluding Twisting Corridors) will always end with a boss, which is why we call it a boss room.
-Here, you must defeat the enemy boss to advance to the next floor.
-You will be able to buy items from friendly brokers before engaging the boss.
+Here, you must defeat an enemy boss to end your run.
+You will be able to buy items from friendly brokers again for Phantasma before engaging the boss.

 Climbing Torghast revolves around completing a series of objectives.
-You must kill enemies and destroy Ashen Phylacteries to collect Phantasma and exchange the currency for Anima Powers that make you more powerful.
+You must kill enemies and destroy Ashen Phylacteries to collect Phantasma and exchange it for Anima Powers that make you more powerful.

 Completing quests, puzzles, killing Rare Elites, and looting chests will also provide you with Anima Cells that give you 1 Anima Power each.
 Note that all these objectives are optional and not mandatory, but it may happen that you will find it troublesome to defeat enemies on higher floors because you are weak and have not gathered enough Anima Powers.

-If you set them free, they will grant you a stacking buff called Soul's Blessing that increases your Primary Stat by 1% per stack and persists through death.
+If you set them free, they will grant you a stacking buff called Soul Remnant's Blessing that increases your Primary Stat by 1% per stack and persists through death.